What are the main objectives of network security

 However, the main challenge with symmetric encryption lies in securely distributing the secret key to all parties involved.

-• Asymmetric Encryption: Asymmetric encryption, also known as public-key encryption, uses a pair of keys: a public key for encryption and a private key for decryption.
+Example: AES (Advanced Encryption Standard), DES (Data Encryption Standard), and 3DES (Triple DES) are common symmetric encryption algorithms. - Asymmetric Encryption: Asymmetric encryption, also known as public-key encryption, uses a pair of keys: a public key for encryption and a private key for decryption.

 The public key can be freely distributed and used by anyone to encrypt messages intended for the owner of the corresponding private key.